 Abdominal breathing.
-Use deep breathing to allow air to completely fill your lungs, but do not expand your chest.
-Your lung cavity expands downward from the pressure of the diaphragm, the downward movement of the diaphragm causes the abdomen to protrude slightly.
+Deep breathing allows air to completely fill your lungs, but do not expand your chest.
+Your lung cavity expands downward from pressure of the diaphragm, the downward movement of the diaphragm causes the abdomen to protrude slightly.

 When you exhale, your abdomen withdraws

 as your diaphragm is pressed upwards, forcing the stale air in the lungs

 to be completely expelled.
 The breathing should be deep, long, fine,